 Use the Find Records step to find a record in a module within FortiSOAR, using a query or search criteria.

-In the Playbook Designer, click the Find Records step, and add the step name in the Step Name field, select the module in which you want to search for the record in the Module field.
-You can select the Limit Output checkbox, to limit and refine your search results to only those fields that you require allowing for for better usability and performance.
-Once you select the module, the Build Search Query section is displayed using which you can build the search query to find records and the click Save.
+In the Playbook Designer, click the Find Records step, and add the step name in the Step Name field, and then select the module in which you want to search for the record in the Module field.